nicholaswmin/fsm/README.md

 ## Custom invalid behaviour

-The invalid behaviour can be configured by passing an object implementing an `onInvalid` method.
+The invalid behaviour can be configured by passing an object which implements an `onInvalid` method.

-> Example: throw an `Error` instead of silently ignoring the invalid
+> Example: throwing an `Error` on invalid transitions:
-> transition:

 ```js
 const turnstile = fsm({